Caput Regni: Head of the Kingdom

 There is an impressive wide choice of hotels in the city for everyone’s taste and desire.
 Finding a good deal should not be difficult, but bearing in mind it is one of the most visited cities in Europe by tourists, expect prices to be higher than elsewhere and specially during high season months.
 Still, if booking well in advance you can find nice prices for good hotels.
 As usual, a good point to start your search is by checking some of our preferred affiliate hotel search engines such as Hotels.com, Booking.com, Expedia, Otel.com, Agoda, Opodo, LateRooms or Ebookers.

-Update 1st November 2015.
-Since we’ve been back to Prague on this weekend, there is another hotel that I can strongly recommend to further consider if you are looking at where to best stay.
-Hotel Elite, in Ostrovni 32, Nove Mesto.
+On the most recent trip we stayed at the Hotel Elite, in Ostrovni 32, Nove Mesto.
 A very nice 4* property right in the middle of the “New Town”, at the foot of Malá Strana District in the north and Wenceslas Square to the east, hence great central location.
 Easy to walk everywhere from the hotel without the need to take public transportation.
 The staff was very attentive and polite at all the times, the interior decor boasts historic and modern fittings in a beautiful old building dating from the 14th century.
 Very comfortable large bed and nice size and quiet bedroom.
 The breakfast was also very nice with a large choice of both East European and more traditional western foods.

 As for the 2009 visit, we stayed at the 4* Art Hotel Meda (formerly known as the Denisa Hotel), in Narodni Orbrany 33.
 Not far from the Prague Castle minutes away walking, and next to the Dejvicka metro station.
 Really nice property on a quiet area of the city.
 Comfortable and decent size bedrooms, friendly and helpful staff and nice breakfast.